Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Finnish market practice acknowledges both turnkey agreements and separate agreements for design and construction works.

 The construction agreements are drafted pursuant to YSE 1998 General Conditions for Building Contracts (YSE).
-KSE 2013 General Conditions for Consulting (KSE) are usually applied to design agreements.
-The interface of design and construction works should be precisely set out in the said agreements.
+The KSE 2013 General Conditions for Consulting (KSE) are usually applied to design agreements.
+The interface of design and construction works should be precisely set out in the relevant agreements.
 In larger construction projects, clients often engage a third-party project management consultant, to ensure that the responsibilities of the designer and the contractor are aligned.

 In the turnkey context, if the contractor itself does not provide design services, it will usually engage subcontractors to fulfil its design obligations towards the client.

-According to YSE, in return for the agreed contract price, the contractor is obliged to carry out all the work, measures and procurement required by the contract and the related documents in order to achieve the finished result to be handed over to the client in a form completed in accordance with such contract.
+According to YSE, in return for the agreed contract price, the contractor is obliged to carry out all the work, measures and procurement required by the contract and the related documents in order to achieve the finished result to be handed over to the client in a form completed in accordance with such a contract.

 Under YSE, construction works are subject to a guarantee period of 24 months following the approval of the construction works.
 For certain parts of buildings, such as waterproofing and windows, the guarantee period is up to ten years.
 The contractor's liability for indirect damages is not excluded in YSE, nor is it capped.
 However, damage which could not be avoided, despite complying with all possible duties of care, is not recoverable.